CitizensFoundation/your-priorities-app/README.md

 For production please define SESSION_SECRET=somethingrandomandlong

-If you are running behind a web server like ningx and want to disable production to force https, you can define an ENV variable as DISABLE_FORCE_HTTPS=1
+If you are running behind a web server like nginx and want to disable production to force https, you can define an ENV variable as DISABLE_FORCE_HTTPS=1

+Also if you are running behind nginx you want to add the following to your config: proxy_set_header   X-Forwarded-Proto  https;

 ## For S3 Image Upload
 ```